There are lots of reasons why your AC system freezes up.

 How long your unit has been installed and the area of the leak play a role in whether you should repair or replace your AC system.

-Dusty evaporator coil—As time passes, the evaporator coil attracts dirt and creates problems much like a clogged filter.
+Filthy evaporator coil—Throughout the seasons, the evaporator coil attracts dirt and leads to problems resembling a dusty filter.
 You’ll slowly receive lower airflow until your equipment freezes or quits cooling.
 You’ll need to contact Fras-Air/General Service Experts to repair the problem.

-Defective blower motor or relay—A blower motor working at an inaccurate speed or not working at all can lead to freezing.
-It could also be intermittent, going at top speed and decelerating after it gets too hot.
-Or a relay may cause it to work one time and not the following time.
-In either case, you will need to get in touch with Fras-Air/General Service Experts to fix the issue.
+Defective blower motor or relay—A blower motor going at an incorrect speed or not turning on at all can lead to freezing.
+It could also be intermittent, going at top speed and going slower after it gets warm.
+Or a relay may cause it to run one time and not the next.
+In either case, you will need to get in touch with Fras-Air/General Service Experts to repair the trouble.

-Requesting regular AC maintenance or heat pump maintenance may help you bypass this problem.
-Our pros will comprehensively check and clean your unit, which usually allows us to discover small issues before they turn into large problems.
+Booking yearly AC maintenance may help you skip this problem.
+Our technicians will comprehensively examine and clean your equipment, which usually allows us to discover small issues before they cause large problems.